FadilatBraimah/ALX-NIGERIA-COHORT-2-WHATSAPP-GROUP-ANALYSIS/README.md

 ### Data Analysis Techniques
 Various data analysis techniques were employed to extract insights from the cleaned dataset.
 Basic and advanced formulas were written in DAX (Data Analysis Expressions) to calculate metrics such as total chats, peak chatting times, and user activity levels.
 A date table was created to act as a reference table, providing a list of dates inside within the conversation period.
 This table allows for smooth data connection and time-based data analysis.
-See data modelling here
+See data modeling here
 ![Datamodelling.jpeg]()

-### Defination of terms
+### Definition of terms
 - *Date:* This is a standard timetable that contains a list of dates within the duration of the chat.
-- *Time:* The timetable to facilitate analysis across time, hour and day
+- *Time:* The timetable to facilitate analysis across time, hour, and day
 - *Person:* The assigned name of group participants
-- *Active Users:* Users that has dropped a message within the stated duration of this project
+- *Active Users:* Users that have dropped a message within the stated duration of this project

 ## Visualization
 - *Peak Chatting Time and Most Active Month*: The analysis revealed that the overall peak chatting time occurred at 8:44 PM, indicating a heightened level of activity during this period.
 January emerged as the month with the highest conversation volume, suggesting increased engagement among participants during this timeframe.